tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Customizing the Interface Appearance
 ------------------------------------
-The appearance of the OpenToonz interface can be customized to suit any production need by choosing a specific language and interface theme.
+The appearance of the Tahoma interface can be customized to suit any production need by choosing a specific language and interface theme.

-OpenToonz allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
+Tahoma allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
 Currently available languages are: English, German, Spanish, French, Italian, Russian, Japanese and Chinese.

 There are also several included themes to choose from: Default, Blue, Dark and Light.

 .. figure:: /_static/UI/themes.png

-   The OpenToonz interface theme set to Default and to Light.
+   The Tahoma interface theme set to Default and to Light.

 The interface themes are defined by means of a QSS file, whose concepts, terminology, and syntax are inspired by CSS files (HTML Cascading Style Sheets).
 The QSS files also refers to a set of PNG images that are used to create interface widgets.

-These files are stored in a folder named as the QSS file, and located in the ``C:\OpenToonz stuff\config\qss``  folder on Windows and ``OpenToonz stuff\config\qss``  folder on Macintosh.
+These files are stored in a folder named as the QSS file, and located in the ``C:\Tahoma stuff\config\qss``  folder on Windows and ``Tahoma stuff\config\qss``  folder on Macintosh.

 .. note:: The QSS file for Macintosh is named with the _mac suffix.

 The QSS file can be edited with any text editor software, e.g. Notepad or TextEdit; the PNG images with any image editor software.
 Editing the QSS file requires some skill in CSS language, but some changes like colors of pane elements, can be easily done by expressing them with red, green and blue values.

-.. note:: The QSS files defining the colors and the images used in the OpenToonz interface have to be written according to a specific syntax, otherwise OpenToonz interface will not be displayed properly.
+.. note:: The QSS files defining the colors and the images used in the Tahoma interface have to be written according to a specific syntax, otherwise Tahoma interface will not be displayed properly.
 If you decide to edit a QSS file, make a backup copy first in case you need to revert the file to the original version.

 .. tip:: **To choose the interface language:**